Tim-EE/kicad.js/README.md

 ```

 You can then create a KiCad object and attach it to the canvas with your set of
-options. note that jQuery always returns a list of found elements, so you need
+options.
+Note that jQuery always returns a list of found elements, so you need
 to give it the first item in the list.

 ```js
 var kicadviewer = new KiCad(canvas[0], options);
 ```

-Finally download the footprint file for example with an AJAX call and use the
+Finally download the footprint file for example with something like an AJAX call
-`render(data)` function of your KiCad object to render the footprint.
+and use the `render(data)` function of your KiCad object to render the footprint.

 ```js
 Promise.resolve($.get(canvas.data('footprint'))).then(data => {